sun-protocol/TronStudio/README.md

 deployments/
   mainnet/
     .chainId
-    Greeter.json
+    Lock.json
   rinkeby/
     .chainId
-    Greeter.json
-    Registry.json
+    Lock.json
   nile/
     .chainId
-    Greeter.json
-    Registry.json
+    Lock.json
 ```

-The reason why **TronStudio** save chainId in the `.chainId` file is both for
+The reason why **SunStudio** save chainId in the `.chainId` file is both for

 - safety: so that if you were to change the network name to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
 - ability to know the chainId without requiring to be connected to a node (and so not dependent on hardhat.config.js settings).
 Useful for `export` task.